cleao01/docker-guacamole/README.md

 Apache Guacamole 2in1
 ====

-Dockerfile for Guacamole 1.6.0 with embedded oe external MariaDB (MySQL), LDAP, DUO, CAS, OPENID, TOTP, QUICKCONNECT, HEADER and SAML authentication
+Dockerfile for Guacamole 1.6.0 with internal or external MariaDB server and MySQL, LDAP, DUO, CAS, OPENID, TOTP, QUICKCONNECT, HEADER and SAML authentication
-2in1 because sever and client are embebed
+2in1 because server and client are embebbed

 Apache Guacamole⁠ is a clientless remote desktop gateway.
 It supports standard protocols like VNC and RDP.
 Clientless because no plugins or client software are required.